raptisj/form-widget-editor/README.md

 # Form widget editor

 This application is an editor that customizes form elements.
-The settings are persisted on a database and a HTML file is being generates.
-In order not to block the main thread, a message is being send to a message broker and a background job is triggered.
+The settings are persisted on a database and an HTML file is generated.
+In order not to block the main thread, a message is sent to a message broker, and a background job is triggered.

-The application has a list of all your widget and a button where you can navigate and create a new widget.
-There is also the option ot edit a widget.
+The application has a list of all your widgets and a button where you can navigate and create a new widget.
+There is also the option to edit a widget.

 ## Stack
 - NextJS